Introduction to Secure Web Coding (Wellington)

 About the course

-An introduction to the principles of secure coding for the web.
-This course focuses on the OWASP Top Ten vulnerabilities and how to protect against them.
-Learn with a mix of theoretical and hands-on content that will involve identifying and exploiting vulnerabilities.
+This one-day course provides an introduction to the principles of secure coding for the web with a focus on the OWASP Top Ten vulnerabilities and how to protect against them.
+This course is a mix of theoretical and hands-on content that will involve identifying and exploiting vulnerabilities.

-The course covers web applications (internet, intranet or extranet) written in all languages.
+The course is designed to cover web applications (internet, intranet or extranet) in a language agnostic manner.

-- Gain an understanding of the principles of secure coding for the web
+- Gained an understanding of the principles of secure coding for the web

-- Be familiar with common security vulnerabilities and how to prevent them
+- An appreciation for common security vulnerabilities and how to prevent them

-- Know how to look for security vulnerabilities.
+- Knowledge of how to look for security vulnerabilities

 - Security standards